 The Sneaky Stabbers "Let Me Do It!" skill is one of my favorites in the game.
 It is not only hilarious and flavorful, it's also very useful.
 Essentially, the Stabbers get less accurate, but more damaging the more of them there are.
 I love imagining them fighting over who gets to actually drive the knife into the target.
 Since the Stabbers are so mobile, you can usually have the number of them in a given hex that you want, so this attack is very customizable to the target you have in mind.

-Defense - Outstanding
+Defense - Good

 At the time of this writing, dodge 5 is unique to this crew.
 Even though they all have armor 1, and even though Peet has a small health pool, dodge 5 is such an extreme stat that this crew's defense has to be considered outstanding.
 This stat makes the whole crew very hard to target with control effects that require a dice roll, so it protects their positioning as well as their health.
 Peet is a terrifying matchup for many opponents simply because his dodge makes any skill of accuracy 5 or less more likely to miss than to hit.
 Even accuracy 6, normally plenty for any target, is only on 61% odds to hit Peet.
 You can't really feel good about targeting Peet with anything less than accuracy 7, which is rare in the game.
 The stabbers have dodge 5 along with their boss, so they are very resistant to Maelstroms who can't bring especially accurate attacks.
 To make matters worse for opponents, the Stabbers have the ability to debuff enemy accuracy, so this bunch of Sneaky gobbos is actually so good at holding points that they rival some guardians in that department.
 Still, this defensive profile cannot be considered outstanding because of how lopsided it is.
 Accurate attackers will tear through these little guys, so you do have to give consideration to the matchups in order to keep Peet and company safe.

 Support - Awful